silverstripe/silverstripe-framework/docs/en/howto/customize-cms-menu.md

 		static $menu-icon = 'mysite/images/product-icon.png';
 	}

-## Translating the title ##
+## Language file: MENUTITLE ##

-By default, when creating the title for the menu item, SilverStripe will look for the `MENUTITLE` variable in a module's language file (lang/en.yml):
+By default, when displaying the title for the menu item, SilverStripe will look for the `MENUTITLE` entity in your module's current language file and use that.
+This is true even for the default language (lang/en.yml):

 	:::yml
 	...
 	ProductAdmin:
 		MENUTITLE: 'My Product Admin'

-So you need to make sure it's present.
-Of course you can add it to an existing languagefile by hand, but if you're using the [i18nTextCollector](../reference/ii8n#collecting-text) to create your languagefile, you need to provide it with the entity to add.
-For this your ModelAdmin class needs to implement the `i18nEntityProvider` interface like this:

-	:::php
-	class ProductAdmin extends ModelAdmin implements i18nEntityProvider {

-		...
-		static $menu_title = 'My Product Admin';
-		static $menu-icon = 'mysite/images/product-icon.png';

-		function provideI18nEntities() {
-			$entities = parent::provideI18nEntities();
-			$entities['ProductAdmin.MENUTITLE'] = array(self::$menu_title);
-			return $entities;
-		}
-	}
+Only when no language file is found for the current language, or the MENUITEM entity is not present in them, will
+$menu_title be used directly.

+The correct value for MENUTITLE will be created automatically if you use [i18nTextCollector](../reference/ii8n#collecting-text) to create your languagefile.
+If you're changing the menu title for a module with existing languagefiles, please check the values for MENUTITLE and adapt.

 For more information on language and translations,please refer to [i18n](../reference/ii8n).

 ## Other changes ##